Programme ‘24

 Rojda Gülüzar Karakuş

-Rojda Gülüzar Karakuş is a freelance dramatist who began her career in Turkey.
-She came to Belgium in 2019, where she completed her bachelor’s and then master’s degree in theater studies.
-She currently works as a WijkBuddy in het TheaterFestival’s WijkJury project.
-She is also involved in Jong Panel of Viernulvier and, together with other ten members, provides a critical, artistic and organizational perspective within the organization.
+Rojda Gülüzar Karakuş is a freelance dramaturge who began her career in Turkey.
+In 2019, she moved to Belgium, where she completed her bachelor’s and then her master’s degree in theatre studies.
+She currently works as an artistic process supervisor at NTGent.
+In addition, she is involved with fABULEUS and is part of the artistic advisory group.

 I’m on the jury because….